addr2data/aws-certification-prep/exercises/ex-001_GettingStarted.rst

 ----------

 - Get your local environment ready.
-- Create an AWS IAM user that will allow programmatic access to the EC2 API.
+- Create an AWS IAM user that will have programmatic access to the EC2 API.
 - Use **awscli** to briefly explore EC2.
-- Familiarize yourself with a couple **awscli** commandline options.
+- Familiarize yourself with some **awscli** command-line options.
+- Create a AWS Key Pair for use in subsequent exercises.
+- Create a budget, in AWS Billing, to alert you when your spend reaches a specific threshold.

 Expected Costs
 --------------